-4.2 Transport Layer Security (TLS)
+4.2 What should I know about Transport Layer Security (TLS) in NSP?

 4.2.1 TLS support

 Transport Layer Security, or TLS, is a cryptographic protocol for establishing encrypted communication between a client and server.
 NSP supports TLSv1.2 protocol by default.
 While not recommended, administrators can still enable TLSv.1.1 and/or TLSv1.0 in NFM-P on certain external interfaces, such as OSS clients.
 Upgrading legacy clients to support TLSv1.2 is preferable to enabling TLSv.1.1 and/or TLSv1.0 in NFM-P.